-The EESAC recommended that instructional materials purchased throughout the year, as well as planned future purchases, be discussed.
-It was the recommendation of the EESAC that all purchases be made with the goal of supporting the School Improvement Plan in a focued, organized manner to maximize our current budgetary resources
+The EESAC recommended that instructional materials purchased throughout the year, as well as planned future purchases, be discussed at each EESAC meeting.
+It was the recommendation of the EESAC that all purchases be made with the goal of supporting the School Improvement Plan in a focused, organized manner to maximize our current budgetary resources.